TheyuGao/FC-Virus/README.md

 - C++ Standard: C++11 or higher

 ### Installation Instructions:
+We have submitted the bioconda go-live application, so stay tuned.
-You can install FC-Virus using one of the following methods:
+After the application is approved you can install it with the following command:
 1. **Install via Bioconda**:
    Simply run the following command:
     ```bash